PattiCakes59/Sport-Classification/README.md

  - First load the images using the helpful tf.keras.utils.image_dataset_from_directory utility.
    - This will take you from a directory of images on disk to a tf.data.Dataset in just a couple lines of code.
  - After creating a dataset it is good practice to use a validation split.
 For this project I will use 80% of the images for training, and 20% for validation.
- - To learn more about the process and the libraries associated you can find the info <a rhef=https://www.tensorflow.org/api_docs/python/tf/keras/utils/image_dataset_from_directory> here.</a>
+ - To learn more about the process and the libraries associated you can find the info [here](https://www.tensorflow.org/api_docs/python/tf/keras/utils/image_dataset_from_directory).

 ## Modeling